jwgrenning/tddec-code/README.md

 involved 32 bit windows install).

 You might be thinking, why should I go to all this trouble?
-You should becasue it's not that much trouble and then you will have a great unit test environment that does not interfer with your native environment.
+You should because it's not that much trouble and then you will have a great unit test environment that does not interfer with your native environment.

 [Docker Install Information](https://docs.docker.com/engine/installation/)